 A bedtime routine is as effective as it is consistent.

-You see, one of the benefits of routines is that daily tasks become automatic—so much so that you hardly even need to remind your child what part of bedtime comes next.
-Consistency can help her build the habits you want her to continue, while eliminating the ones you don’t.
+You see, daily tasks become automatic—so much so that you hardly even need to remind your child what part of bedtime comes next.
+Consistency helps him build the habits you want him to continue, while eliminating the ones you don’t.

-She’s also comforted by the familiarity of this part of her day.
+He’s also comforted by the familiarity of this part of the day.
 Being able to predict—and seeing your predictions come true—feels reassuring to young kids.

 And consistent repetition sends the message that this is simply how it is.
-Walking her back to her room each time—instead of allowing her to sleep in yours—makes her less likely to get out of bed.
+Walking him back to his room each time—instead of allowing him to sleep in yours—makes him less likely to get out of bed.

 Whether your child takes forever to fall asleep or fights you every night, creating a solid 2 year old bedtime is absolutely possible.

 Aim for 11-12 hours of sleep a night—if she wakes up at 7am, bedtime should come by 7pm.
-At the same time, stick to a bedtime no later than 8:30pm to work with her body’s circadian rhythms.
+Stick to a bedtime no later than 8:30pm to work with her body’s circadian rhythms.
 Spend about 30 minutes before she falls asleep winding down with low-key activities so she’s more likely to fall asleep.

 Schedule her nap in the middle of the day so she’s awake long enough to feel sleepy but not too long that she’s overtired.
 If you struggle with bedtime transitions, use a timer to track the activities (instead of nagging her through each one).